-- 1. Participants must bring their own official NFL FLAG belts and mouth guards to the tournament.
-Extra belts and mouth guards will be available for purchase. - 2.
-All players must wear official NFL FLAG belts and mouth guards at all times while on the playing fields. - Team identified NFL FLAG Regional Tournament jerseys will be provided unless otherwise noted. - 4.
-NFL FLAG footballs will be provided.
-Team footballs are not allowed. - 5.
-Players must wear shoes.
+- 1. All players must wear official NFL FLAG belts and flags.
+All players MUST wear mouth guards at all times while on the field.
+Game balls should be age specific. - Players must wear shoes.
 Cleats may not be allowed at certain locations.
-This will be specified in the tournament details you receive prior to the tournament.
-However, cleats with exposed metal are never allowed and must be removed. - 6.
+This will be specified by your league organizer or site director.
+However, cleats with exposed metal are never allowed and must be removed. - 3.
 Players may tape their forearms, hands and fingers.
 Players may wear gloves, elbow pads and knee pads.
-Braces with exposed metals are not allowed. - 7.
-Players must remove all jewelry, hats and do-rags.
-Winter beanies are allowed. - 8.
-Players' jerseys must be tucked into shorts or pants if they hang below the belt line. - 9.
+Braces with exposed metals are not allowed. - 4.
+Players must remove all jewelry and hard billed hats.
+Winter beanies are allowed. - 5.
+Players may wear soft shell helmets and sunglasses but they must be secured at ALL times while on the field. - 6.
+Players' jerseys must be tucked into shorts or pants if they hang below the belt line. - 7.
 We recommend players wear shorts or pants that do not have pockets.
 Shorts or pants with belt loops or pockets must be taped.
-Games will not be delayed for a player to tape up pockets. - a.
-Flag belts cannot be the same color as shorts or pants.
+Games will not be delayed for a player to tape up pockets. - 8.
+Participants must bring their own official NFL FLAG belts and mouth guards to the field.
+Extra belts and mouth guards may be available for purchase. - 9.
+NFL FLAG footballs will be provided. - a.
+Flag belts and flags cannot be the same color as the shorts or pants.